8 Ways to Prevent Data Loss from Hardware Failure

 Nothing lasts forever.

 Every type of hardware has a limited lifespan, and you can lower the risk of data loss by replacing those components before they have the chance to fail.
-This is especially true for disk drives, whose parts are constantly moving and naturally wear out over time.
+This is especially true for disk drives, whose parts are constantly moving and naturally degrade over time.

 Why wait until the drives and the data saved on them are suddenly gone?
 You know you need to replace them every few years, so adopt a preemptive strategy.
 Hot swap drives are increasingly common these days, which makes it even easier to replace old drives without upgrading to completely new servers.